buchgr/LeoDictWidget/Readme.md

 ** NEW IN VERSION 2.0.4 **
 - Apple Mac users can now use the command key as a part of their shortcut

+** NEW IN VERSION 2.1 **
+- Open the dictionary by selecting a word and right click.

 In the Google Chrome Webstore: https://chrome.google.com/webstore/detail/kepemmpmljphklmpfgfmhpjhpdlccpke